SEO is a hard nut to crack.

 What Are Meta Descriptions?

-Head over to google.com and search for something.
-Once the results are visible or SERPs, look at lines that show under each link.
-Those lines or summaries are Meta descriptions.
+Head over to Google and search for something.
+Once the results are visible or SERPs, look at the lines that show under each link.
+Those lines or summaries are meta descriptions.

 But, do you want that?